Single View Refractive Index Tomography with Neural Fields: Forward: Image Formation Model

 A ray path solution $\Gamma = (x,v)$ to the Hamiltonian initial value problem given by equations \eqref{eq:hamilton1} and \eqref{eq:hamilton2} is fully determined by the initial position and direction $\Gamma_{i,j}(0)$ of the ray traced through a pixel $(i,j)$, the refractive field $\eta$, and its gradient $\nabla \eta$.
 Thus, we rewrite the integral in Eq. \eqref{eq:raytrace} as:

-Next, integrating the scene's emission function $e$ along the ray path $\Gamma$ as in Eq. \eqref{eq:emission} allows us to calculate image intensities:
+Integrating the scene's emission function $e$ along the ray path $\Gamma$ as in Eq. \eqref{eq:emission} allows us to calculate image intensities:

-In general, closed-form solutions for integrals \eqref{eq:solveham} and \eqref{eq:render} do not exist, so they are approximated numerically.
-In practice we use a Dormand-Prince integrator \cite{dormand1980family} for its convergence and error bounding properties.
+In general, closed-form solutions for integrals \eqref{eq:solveham} and \eqref{eq:render} do not exist, so they are solved numerically.
+We use an adaptive step-size Dormand-Prince integrator \cite{dormand1980family} to solve Eqs. \eqref{eq:solveham} and \eqref{eq:render} in our experiments.
+Backpropagating through the integrator using autograd requires memory in the order of the number of solver steps.
+Instead, we follow previous works \cite{bemana2022eikonal, teh2022adjoint, chen2018neural} in using the adjoint formulation \cite{pontryagin1987mathematical} which has constant memory requirements for backpropagation.

-\subsection{Inverse: Estimating a Refractive Field}
+\section{Inverse: Estimating a Refractive Field}

+In this work, we focus on weakly refractive fields where the deflections of a single source are on the order of fractions of a pixel.
+Although this may seem small, we rely on the combined signal across an ensemble of lensed sources.

-To solve the inverse problem of refractive tomography, we use an analysis-by-synthesis approach.
-We model the continuous refractive field with a coordinate-based neural network (NN), which is optimized to fit a true observed image.
+To solve the inverse problem of refractive tomography in this setting, we use an analysis-by-synthesis approach.
+We model the continuous refractive field with a coordinate-based MLP, which is optimized to fit a true observed image.
 In the following section we describe the neural representation and optimization scheme.
-A general overview of this method is shown in Figure \ref{fig: pipeline}.

-\subsubsection{Continuous Refractive Field Representation}
+\subsection{Continuous Refractive Field Representation}

 To form a candidate continuously-varying 3D refractive field, we use a coordinate-based MLP inspired by the NeRF \cite{mildenhall2021nerf} model.
-The MLP, parameterized by weights $\mathbf{\theta}$, takes as input spatial coordinates $\mathbf{x}$ and outputs a scalar index of refraction $\hat{\eta}_\theta(\mathbf{x})$.
-The Softplus function $\sigma$ is then applied to restrict the output of our network to be greater than 1:
+The MLP, parameterized by weights $\mathbf{\theta}$, takes as input spatial coordinates $\mathbf{x}$ and outputs a scalar index of refraction.
+To ensure that our reconstruction is physically plausible, we apply the Softplus function $\sigma$ to restrict the output of our network to be greater than 1:

 Here, $\gamma(\mathbf{x})$ is a positional encoding layer mapping an input coordinate to a set of Fourier basis functions \cite{tancik2020fourier} with exponentially-increasing frequencies: